srobb1/RelocaTE/README.md

   7. it runs relocaTE_align.pl: one job for the one reference fasta. a shell script created if -p 1 and -a 1
   8. it runs relocaTE_insertionFinder.pl: one job for every TE for every sequence of the reference fasta. shell scripts and array jobs will be created if -p 1 and -a 1.
   9. it will concatenate the results of each reference sequence into one file: one job for every TE. shell scripts and array jobs will be created if -p 1 and -a 1.

+###<a name="issue">Report an Issue</a>:
+For any of the listed reasons, or anything else, please leave us a <a href"http://github.com/srobb1/RelocaTE/issues?page=1&sort=comments&state=open">message here</a>
+1. Is there a bug?
+2. Did you find confusing documentation or a missing topic?
+3. Do you have an awesome idea to share?
+4. Is an improvement needed?

+<a href"http://github.com/srobb1/RelocaTE/issues?page=1&sort=comments&state=open">Leave a message here</a>